hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

   + training the first RBM in the stack by using the same trick
     + $N$ observations from the probability distribution
     + treating the word counts as probabilities
-    + making the visible to hidden weights $N$ times bigger than the hidden to visible
+    + the visible to hidden weights = $N \times$ the hidden to visible weights
-    + input = probabilities $\implies$ very small activities fir the first hidden layer
+    + input in probabilities $\implies$ very small activities for the 1st hidden layer

 + Performance of the autoencoder at document retrieval
   + autoencoder settings: